tine20/docker/README.md

     docker build  -f dockerfiles/Dockerfile . -t tine20

-## build for other versions of tine20

-note: does not work yet as we only have php 7.2 (which does not work with 2017.11)

-for example 2017.11 (which has a different webpack start command):

-    git checkout 2017.11
-    docker build -f dockerfiles/Dockerfile . -t tine20:2017.11

 # run tine20 dockerized

 TODO: add docker registry stuff when we have it